Throngs await Trump's official 2020 re-election kick off in Florida | DW | 18.06.2019

 Rock concert atmosphere

-Trump fans are fervent in their support.
+Trump fans are fervent in their support, even in the face of the president's contradictory statements and actions.
 One rally-goer, Blake Marnell from San Diego, embodies that devotion.
 Sporting a "Make America Great Again" cap and a brick-patterned suit, Marnell arrived in Orlando at midnight and slept just two hours to be in a front row.

 Speaking of his suit, Marnell says: "I support barriers at America's southern border to keep illegal narcotics and human trafficking out.
 As a whole, America needs to take care of itself before it worries about taking care of some of the other things we have been involved with over the last 20 years in term of wars in the Middle East and things like that.
 We definitely have to deal with some issues here in America first."